 - Know how to use formatting

-The workshop is designed for public officials in ministries of finance, line ministries, central banks, or other government agencies, who are involved in preparing and/or editing the annual budget, macro-fiscal documents, economic reports, other strategic documents, or key external communications for their organization.
-Officials who work on inputs for such documents (e.g., program managers, planning and financing experts, heads of departments, and communications experts) are kindly invited to attend the workshop.
+The workshop was designed for public officials in ministries of finance, line ministries, central banks, or other government agencies, who are involved in preparing and/or editing annual budgets, macro-fiscal documents, economic reports, and other strategic documents.
+Officials who work on inputs for such documents (e.g., program managers, planning and financing experts, heads of departments, and communications experts) were also invited to attend the workshop.

 This learning initiative was supported by: